tirthalpatel/Learning-Java/Java7/README.md

 How to use?
 ------------
-Just import this project in Eclipse as an existing project, do necessary configuration to fix build path errors (e.g. setup JRE 1.7 Libraries).
+Just import this project in Eclipse as an "Existing Maven Project".
+If require, do necessary configuration to fix build path errors (e.g. setup JRE 1.7 Libraries).

 New Language Features in Java 1.7